plexefinance/PlexePublicAPI/README.md

 Once an application has been converted into a Loan, the customer can do the following

-- Access their Loan, based on the Customer Id
+- Access their Loan, based on the customer Id
 - Get Information about their Loan, like Transactions, Withdrawals, Contracts, etc
 - Make a withdrawal

 ### Access Loan

-A Customer migth have many Loans, so to access the Loans associated with a Customer, you call
+A customer might have many Loans, so to access the Loans associated with a customer, you call

 	/api/Loan/get-customer-loans/{customerId}

-This will return a list of Loans for this Customer.
+This will return a list of Loans for this customer.

 Using that Id, you can now access the other data for that Loan.